Unlimited Vacation Time - the Pros and Cons

 Unlimited PTO sounds very appealing, and it aligns nicely with loosely structured work arrangements in the San Francisco Bay Area, such as the opportunity to work remotely and flexible working hours.
 Unfortunately, some organizations have discovered that on average, employees who receive unlimited vacation actually end up taking *less* time off than they would have under a traditional vacation policy.

 It’s easy to understand why this would be the case.
-Our “always on” culture, the rise of smartphones, and a barrage of electronic communication mean that many workers are “connected” even when they aren’t officially at work.
+Our “always-on” culture, the rise of smartphones, and a barrage of electronic communication mean that many workers are “connected” even when they aren’t officially at work.
 Most of these policies rely on the department manager to approve and encourage time off.
-Thus reality of time off can vary within an organization and group, sometimes dramatically or drastically.
-Practically speaking, unlimited vacation policies do offer a true benefit to some workers – especially those on larger teams where cross-training and well-executed hand-offs allow others to cover effectively for one person’s absence.
+Thus the reality of time off can vary within an organization and group, sometimes dramatically or drastically.
+Practically speaking, unlimited vacation policies do offer a true benefit to some workers - especially those on larger teams where cross-training and well-executed hand-offs allow others to cover effectively for one person’s absence.

 What Does This Mean For You?